BilgiPasa/sorting-algorithms/README.md

 These are sorting algorithms in different programming languages.

-You can analyze the code and try to understand how these sorting algorithms work (or search up "how x sorting algorithm work" in Google).
-But you are prohibited to use this repository as a cheating device.
+You can analyze the code but please don't use this repository for cheating.

 This repository is focused on integer (32 bit) sorting algorithms to keep it simple.